slowernews/wisdom-tldr/README.md

 > *'You can lead a horse to water but you can’t make him drink.'*

 > *'You can only control yourself.
 Power comes from that.'*

+> *'Control what you’re primed by, who you are around, the ideas and problems you focus on.' -- Allen Tucker*

 > *'You want everything to stay the same until you’re ready for it to change.
 But you can’t do that.
 You can’t expect the whole world to stand still until you’re ready.' -- Gayle Friesen*